colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 The passengers have sued the optometrist for negligence.
 The optometrist has moved for summary judgment on the grounds that she had no duty to the plaintiffs.

 How would you rule on the motion?
 Include your reasoning.
 You should be aware that the Supreme Court of Loyola recently adopted the holding and reasoning of the *Tarasoff* opinion regarding a psychiatrist’s duty to third parties.
+Loyola has likewise adopted the Rowland factors for determining whether an affirmative duty exists beyond the traditional common law exceptions.

 ## Oct.
 25, 2023